Hamilton Halton Construction Association Ontario Architecture

 The De Luxe

-Incomparable mid-century modern architecture, this wonderful restaurant is used often for movie shoots.
-The façade is the original vitrolite and chrome, the materials used in Art Moderne and Art Deco architecture.
+Incomparable mid-century modern architecture, this wonderful restaurant was used often for movie shoots.
+The façade was the original vitrolite and chrome, the materials used in Art Moderne and Art Deco architecture.
 The vitrolite buildings in Europe are seeing a huge come-back.
+Sadly this is not the case here.

 The signage on these places is also interesting.
 The signs were not purchased, but rather rented, with a maintenance contract.
 This gave the owner, who was probably not familiar with the new neon lighting, the ability to keep it under constantly good repair.
 When the signs went out of fashion, the sign companies often just left them where they were.